Divorce Attorney: Legal Assistance

 with Property and Asset Division

 One of the most difficult matters to settle during divorce proceeding is the division of property and other financial assets, as well as debts.
 Most individuals facing divorce never considered what would happen if the marriage were to be terminated.
-Essentially, there are two types of property taken into consideration when dividing property and assets: community and non-community property.
+Essentially, there are two types of property taken into consideration when dividing property and assets: marital and separate property.
 If a divorcing couple can agree (perhaps with the assistance of a mediator) to divide property according to standard protocol, the division is as follows and a court will not need to be involved:

-Community Property: Everything (earnings as well as debts) acquired during the course of the marriage, even if titled under the name of only one spouse.
+Marital Property: Everything (earnings as well as debts) acquired during the course of the marriage, even if titled under the name of only one spouse.

 Equitable Division of Marital Property According to WV State Law